bigeagleowl/A-Shaky-Start-Talk-Timer/README.md

 If you have other micro:bits with the "A-Shaky-Start-Talk-Timer" program it broadcasts a start message, which causes then to count down too - cool eh!

 If you press button A whilst not counting down, this sets the timer into debug mode whichs sets the talk duration to 15 seconds.
+To exit debug mode just press the reset button.

 This is written in MicroPython.